relector-tuxnix/meg4/docs/floppy.md

 |      4 |     x | RLE compressed palette indexes of a 256 x 256 image    |

 RLE packets start with a header byte, which encodes N (= header & 0x7F).
 If header bit 7 is set, then next byte should be repeated N+1 times, if not, then the next N+1 bytes are all different indeces.
+Indeces refer to colors in the palette.

 Map
 ---